MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ![adfs](./media/incident-response-playbook-password-spray/adfsproperties.png)

-The table below contains the auditing levels that are available:
+This table contains the auditing levels that are available.

 | **Audit level** | **PowerShell syntax** | **Description** |
 |-----------------|-----------------------|---------------------------------|